msa-ali/youtility/readme.md

 <img src="preview.jpeg"  width="600" height="300">

-Youtility is a web application built with Next.JS and Golang that provides a simple UI interface to download YouTube videos or playlists by URL.
+Youtility is a web application built with Next.JS and Golang that provides a simple UI interface to download YouTube videos, shorts or playlists by URL.
 It provides support for multiple video qualities and audio as well.

 ## Getting Started